vinodkd/guts/src/book/01_data_size.md

 	size(list) = size(list attributes) + sum(size(list item))                            --(J)

+While this is a simple enough equation, each term needs some discussion on how to apply them.

+#### Discussion: list attributes

 However, we should apply this overhead ONLY when the domain itself has such list-level attributes, not when the implementation alone does.
 For example, a list of students in a class and the class strength are prime candidates for representation as a list.
 The "class strength" attribute is an independently recognizable attribute in the domain.
 An application written to manage schools SHOULD represent this attribute directly.
 A display of this list might require pagination and each such subset could be considered a list on its own.
 Its length is most probably controlled by a configuration value, but should NOT be represented in the sizing because it is an attribute created due to the implementation.

 All of this parallels a similar discussion on code size where the "level of abstraction" has a bearing on how we count size.
 When sizing data, therefore, we should determine the domain up-front and all sizes should be stated as relative to it.
 To go back to the previous example, therefore: